muizidn/spmcli/README.md

 # How to install
 This helper script will be available through `pip`, make sure you have Python3 in your system.

-For now, just install it using `git`.
+For now, you can install using `git` and update your PATH to root directory or using PyInstaller and update PATH to dist directory.